NodleCode/docs.nodle.com/docs/nodle-sdk/nodle-sdk-unity.md

 ### Creating a new project - iOS
-Please start by creating a new project iOS it is not required to use that template you can create a blank or 3D or other.
+Please start by creating a new project iOS in **Unity Hub** it is not required to use that template you can create a blank or 3D or other.

 ![NodleSDK Unity4](/img/docs/nodle-sdk/unity-ios-step1.png)